klailatimad/web-scraping-tutorial/projects/farfetch-scraping/README.md

 e. "pip install scraperapi-sdk==0.2.2" <br>
 f. "pip install python_dotenv==1.0.0" <br>
 g. "pip install pandas==1.3.5" <br>
-Please refer to [this link](https://github.com/klailatimad/web-scraping-tutorial/blob/main/docs/introduction-to-scrapy.md) to set up the `Scrapy` project after setting up the Scrapy environment. <br>
+2. Run "scrapy startproject {project name}" inside the directory you wish to store this scrapy project in. <br>
+3. You may need to run the following if you get the following error: "AttributeError: module 'lib' has no attribute 'OpenSSL_add_all_algorithms'" when you attempt to install the packages
+a. python3 -m pip install --upgrade cryptography pyOpenSSL
+b. sudo apt-get install libssl-dev
-Once you have created a `Scrapy` project, put the Python files from this directory into the spiders folder in your own directory.
+4. Once you have created a `Scrapy` project, put the Python files from this directory into the spiders folder in your own directory.
 Each `Scrapy` project has a spiders folder automatically (assuming we completed the `Scrapy` project step correctly). <br>
-Inside the settings.py file (which gets automatically created in each `Scrapy` project), make sure the fields are set as following: <br>
+5. Inside the settings.py file (which gets automatically created in each `Scrapy` project), make sure the fields are set as following: <br>
 a.
 "HTTPERROR_ALLOWED_CODES = [401, 404, 405]" <br>
 b.
 "ROBOTSTXT_OBEY = False" <br>
 c.
 "DOWNLOAD_DELAY = 0.5" (May need to set it to 1 if 0.5 overwhelms the site server) <br>